equinixmetal-archive/docs-packet-legacy/products/getting-started/deployment-options/capacity.md

     "seo-title": "Learn more about Packet capacity",
     "seo-description": "Learn more about Packet capacity",
     "og-title": "Capacity",
-    "og-description": "Learn more about Packet capacity" }
+    "og-description": "Learn more about Packet capacity",
+    "og-image": "/images/packet-product-docs.png"
+}
 </meta> -->